Financial Planning for Truck Drivers: 7 Steps

 It’s a good idea to run a P&L every month so you can track the changes month over month.
 For instance, if you work with a business consultant and they notice that your cost per mile has increased, they may ask you if you’ve been idling a lot more than usual or if you’ve been purchasing fuel in an expensive area.
 They may advise you to get into the shop because something is causing your truck to not run as efficiently as possible.

 Per diem pay is extremely easy to take advantage of if you know how to do it and you work with a business consultant and tax service.
-All you have to do is keep track of the days that you are operating over the road.
+All you have to do is keep track of the days you're operating over the road.
 There are several apps that can do this for you, including ATBS, Worldwide Per Diem and QuickBooks.

 Simply keeping track of the days you were running can give you a $13,000 to $15,000 tax deduction at the end of the year.